cmwilson21/customer-sorting-ruby/README.md

 This program is designed to read text files containing customer data and display that data showing only specific categories in a selected order.

 ## How The Program Works
+Clone the repository to your local machine and open it in your preferred editor.

 Text files have been added into the programs directory.
 Determine if you would like the files to be displayed by the customer's name or by the vehicle type.

 Run ruby customer-sorter.rb <sorting_method>.
 For example, to run the program to sort by customer name, enter the following into the command line interface: